MarcosYonamine963/stm32-projects/README.md

-# stm32-projects
+# Hi there 👋

-Some Projects for STM32
+This repo contains some projects for STM32 microcontrollers.
+Most of them is just for testing!

+#### Running on

+  * OS: Linux Mint 21.1 (Vera)

+  * STMCubeIDE: v1.13.1